Shifting sands of hardware and software in exascale quantum mechanical simulations: [H1] QM and HPC

+More recently, research has extended to the use of half-precision (16-bit floating point) as a means of further optimizing computational performance while maintaining an acceptable level of accuracy.
+Its potential benefits and challenges have been explored in real applications~\cite{abdelfattah_2019, poulos_2022}, including in the context of quantum chemistry~\cite{dawson_2024}, where accurate approximations for matrix products using fast and error-free splitting of floating-point numbers~\cite{Ozaki_Rump_scheme} were explored.
+Mixed precision strategies in the WEST code achieved significant speedups for large-scale, full-frequency GW calculations \cite{code_west}.
+Furthermore, calculations of exchange interactions in periodic systems using single-precision arithmetic, particularly within hybrid DFT, have demonstrated substantial reductions in computation time and memory requirements with negligible loss of accuracy in band energies, forces, and x-ray absorption spectra \cite{single_precision_exx}.

-Recent efforts to adapt to the heterogeneous architectures of HPC systems highlight the critical importance of balancing performance with portability.
-Some codes, such as ABINIT and QE, have adopted hardware-agnostic offload programming models (OpenMP or OpenACC), while others, like CP2K, have opted for non-portable, kernel-based models (CUDA and HIP).
-BerkeleyGW provides both CUDA and OpenACC alternatives, with the latter achieving performance within ten percent of the former~\cite{bgw_benchmark}.
+Efforts to adapt to the heterogeneous architectures of HPC systems highlight the critical importance of balancing performance with portability.
+Some codes, such as ABINIT and Quantum Espresso, have adopted hardware-agnostic offload programming models (OpenMP or OpenACC), whereas others, such as CP2K, have opted for non-portable, kernel-based models (CUDA and HIP).
+BerkeleyGW provides both CUDA and OpenACC alternatives, with the latter achieving performance within ten percent of the former~\cite{delben_2020}.
 Additionally, different communities are actively developing specialized performance libraries to execute computationally intensive tasks on accelerators.
-Examples include the Distributed Block Compressed Sparse Row Matrix (DBCSR) library~\cite{dbcsr} for NVIDIA and AMD GPUs and the LibintX~\cite{libint, libintx} library, which provides efficient implementations of Gaussian integral evaluation, central to integral-direct implementations.
-The QMCkl library, developed within the TREX CoE, offers high-performance computation kernels for QMC simulations using OpenMP, OpenACC, and SYCL~\cite{qmckl}.
+Examples include the Distributed Block Compressed Sparse Row Matrix (DBCSR) library~\cite{dbcsr} for Nvidia and AMD GPUs and the LibintX~\cite{libint, libintx} library, which provides efficient implementations of Gaussian integral evaluation, central to integral-direct implementations.
+The QM community library projects such as ELSI~\cite{elsi}, and especially ELPA, have proved very efficient and have been adopted by many codes\cite{elpa}.
+The QMCkl library, developed within the TREX CoE, offers high-performance computation kernels for QMC simulations using OpenMP and OpenACC~\cite{qmckl}.
 The wave-function community~\cite{code_cc4s,pototschnig_2021,code_nwchemx,code_peps_torch,code_itensor,menczer_2024} has been extensively developing tensor libraries that automatically parallelize and accelerate operations on multidimensional arrays, taking advantage of modern HPC architectures~\cite{tiledarray, cyclops, tblis}.